chesnolabs/candidates2014/README.md

 ## get_assistants.py
-Prints list of assistants for every MP along with their IDs and names to the stdout.
+Prints list of assistants for every MP along with their names to the stdout.

 Usage:
 ```